tglucksmann/buybitcoinworldwide.github.io/_kb/m_which_countries_mine_most_bitcoin.md

 The United States is home to [21 Inc.](https://21.co/), a Bitcoin mining company based in California.
 21 runs their own warehouse of miners, but also sells low powered bitcoins miners as part of their 21 Bitcoin computer.
 Most of the hash power from the 21 Bitcoin computers is pointed towards 21’s mining pool.
 21 Inc. mines about 3% of all bitcoins.

 The countries above mine about 80% of all bitcoins.
 The rest of the hash power is spread across the rest of the world, often pointed at smaller mining pools like [Slush](https://mining.bitcoin.cz/home/) (Czech Republic) and [Eligius](http://eligius.st/~gateway/) (United States).

-The Bitcoin mining industry is advancing rapidly, as evidenced by the continuous growth of Bitcoin’s hash rate.